adambard/learnxinyminutes-docs/powershell.html.markdown

  Tip: Chrome and svcHost are usually big numbers in this regard
 #>
 Get-Process | Foreach-Object ProcessName | Group-Object

+# Useful pipeline examples are iteration and filtering
+1..10 | ForEach-Object { "Loop number $PSITEM" }
+1..10 | where {$PSITEM -gt 5} | Format-Table

+# A noteable pitfall of the pipeline is it's performance when
+# compared with other options
+# additionally, raw bytes are not passed through the piipeline
+# so passing an image causes some issues
+# See more on that in the links at the bottom

 <#
  Asynchronous functions exist in the form of jobs